 No. We supply lightweight rubber boots for moving between Zodiac and shore as you often step into shallow water.
 We suggest carrying your hiking boots in a plastic bag and changing into them once you are on shore.
 We will leave the rubber boots on the beach near the Zodiacs.

 Do families take these cruises?

 Yes—and more do every year.
-Adventure Canada offers a 30 Under 30 Program with a 30% discount for younger travellers, whether travelling alone or with someone else.
+Adventure Canada offers a 30 Under 30 Program with a 30% cost reduction for guests under thirty years of age, whether travelling alone or with someone else.
 We offer additional incentives for children under the age of five.
-Please enquire directly with our Adventure Specialists for details.
+Please enquire directly with our advisors for details.